Chart Color Schemes

 Canterbury was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Canterbury, surveyed between June 2016 and August 2017, had a higher cultural diversity than most local areas, with 32.5% of its residents born overseas and 27.2% speaking languages other than English at home.
-Christianity was the predominant religion in Canterbury as of June 2016 to August 2017, comprising 45.5% of the population.
-However, Judaism had a higher representation in Canterbury compared to Greater Melbourne, making up 0.6% versus 0.9%.
+Canterbury's cultural diversity surpassed most local markets, with 32.5% of its population born overseas and 27.2% speaking a language other than English at home.
+Christianity was the predominant religion in Canterbury, accounting for 45.5% of the population.
+Notably, Judaism had an overrepresentation in Canterbury compared to Greater Melbourne, comprising 0.6% versus 0.9%.

 Frequently Asked Questions - Diversity